-Excess fat under the belly button, that little area you might call a “pooch,” is a common trouble area.
-Since it’s not possible to spot reduce, you’ll need to decrease your overall body fat with a combination of a healthy diet and regular workout plan that includes cardio, strength training, flexibility and relaxation techniques.
-(Excess stress causes high levels of cortisol, which has been directly linked to belly fat.)
+Excess fat under the belly button (that little area you might call a "pooch") is a common trouble area.
+Since it's not possible to spot reduce, you'll need to tone your ab muscles with core work and decrease your overall body fat with a combination of a healthy diet and regular workout plan that includes cardio.
 Certified personal trainer Jessica Smith created this core-centric circuit that can be done up to four days a week.
 Perform each exercise for the recommended number of reps, back to back with little to no rest in between.
 Repeat the full circuit up to three times total.
-All you’ll need for the workout are two hand towels if you’re working out on a smooth floor or paper plates if you're on carpet.
+All you'll need for the workout are two hand towels if you're working out on a smooth floor or paper plates if you're on carpet.

 The forward sliding pike is a challenging move that works multiple muscles at once -- with a major emphasis on your abs, shoulders and arms -- to burn more calories in less time.
 Begin in a pike position with knees bent with hands on towels.
 Your body should resemble an upside down letter 'V'.
 Squeeze abs in tight to spine and slide your right hand away from body, bending left elbow for more support.
 Return to start.
 Do 20 alternating reps.
 Too challenging?
 Try this movement from an all-fours position instead.

 Time for a quick cardio interval!
 This explosive total body power move blasts away major calories while engaging some of the largest muscles in your body (legs and glutes).
 Start standing with your feet slightly wider than hip width.
 Lower yourself into a squat position, keeping knees behind your toes and bending elbows by your sides.
 Jump up quickly reaching arms overhead, landing (softly) in a squat position.
 Do as many reps as possible for 30 seconds – always keeping good form.